You are currently viewing PowerApps document viewer: View Word, Excel, PDF & PowerPoint Files In Power Apps

 PowerApps PDF viewer

-All we have to do is a single line code that we will apply on the document property of the pdf viewer that we inserted in our PowerApps canvas app.
+This can be achieved using a single line code that we will apply on the “Document Property“of the PDF Viewer control that we have already inserted in our PowerApps canvas app.

 Substitute(